VW struggle in 'diplomacy phase' as investors weigh CEO change

 Their reactions have led some to ask whether Piech is finally losing his grip in the final straight of a career spanning more than half a century.

-Concerns were raised in 2012 about Piech's judgment and VW's governance, following the appointment of his second wife Ursula, a former kindergarten teacher, to the board.
+Concerns were raised in 2012 about Piech's judgement and VW's governance, following the appointment of his second wife Ursula, a former kindergarten teacher, to the board.

 But Piech, an engineer by training who transformed Audi from a struggling volume brand into a luxury car powerhouse, has ended several high-level careers with a few softly spoken words.